Connect with us

 Ongoing construction of the Hazina Tower in Nairobi.
 PHOTO | FILE

-The Sh6.7 billion project, which involves construction of a 39-storey tower atop the eight-storey Hazina Trade Centre on Mokhtar Daddah and Monrovia streets, has been suspended by the NSSF after it emerged that it would be unsafe to move forward with the venture.
+The Sh6.7 billion project, which involves the construction of a 39-storey tower atop the eight-storey Hazina Trade Centre on Mokhtar Daddah and Monrovia streets, has been suspended by the NSSF after it emerged that it would be unsafe to move forward with the venture.

 Based on that report, the NSSF has decided to apply the brakes on the project to seek a second opinion from the ministry.